AmaraRakesh/Student_Database_Project/README.md

 3.Modify the Existing Records as the Requriment 4.Search the Records
 5.Delete the Records
+6.We can easily store the all data into File (Secondary Storage)

 I complete this Application,by using Single Linked List,Dynamic Memory Allocation,Arrays,Strings & Basic Conditional Statememts etc